Stacking transmission spectra of different exoplanets: Summary

 In this work, we have derived what stacking different exoplanets' transmission spectra physically represent: when the abundance ratios are self-similar, the stacked spectrum in $\Delta R_t / H$ is approximately the geometric mean of the individual planets' abundance ratios.

 We explored the regions of parameter space over which the stacked spectrum is accurately reproduced by the geometric mean abundance spectrum, constructed using representative planetary parameters (Section \ref{sec:representative_planet}).
 These representative parameters could be useful for retrievals on stacked spectra, which is beyond the scope of this work.
-Our tests focus on the wavelength range of JWST’s NIRSpec/G395H mode, which covers major carbon- and oxygen-bearing absorbers and has produced a large fraction of current JWST exoplanet transmission spectra.
+Our tests focus on the wavelength range of JWST's NIRSpec/G395H mode (2.8--5.2\,$\mu$m), motivated by its sensitivity to several key molecular absorbers (e.g., H$_2$O, CO$_2$, CO, and CH$_4$) and its central role in current observational programmes such as BOWIE-ALIGN \citep{Kirk2024}.

 We find that the geometric mean spectrum accurately reproduces the stacked spectrum when the temperature variations across the stacked planets are modest and is relatively insensitive to variations in surface gravity, metallicity, and C/O (for C/O $<1$).
 For two-planet stacks, the discrepancy between stacked and geometric mean spectra is smaller than the spectral uncertainties over a wide range of temperatures, provided that the planets do not straddle the CO/CH$_4$ chemical transition.
 Thus, stacking becomes inappropriate when different planets have different dominant opacity species, consistent with our toy model expectations.